First Steps class

 What does a FIRST STEPS class include?

 The class is completely FREE.
-It would be one night a week for three or four weeks, depending on your location, lasting about an hour and a half each class.
-Classes will be held in the evenings as they are led by working Judicial/Official Court Reporters.
-You will be provided a workbook, an online introductory lesson to court reporting, and be able to get your hands on a steno machine.
-You will also take personal assessments to be able to discuss strengths and weaknesses for someone going into court reporting.
-Assessments include subjects of technology, grammar, typing, and personality traits.
-The class will conclude with a one-on-one meeting with a class leader to discuss if you want to pursue court reporting further and to answer any lingering questions you might have.
+Classes will be held in the evenings or on weekends, as they are led by working Judicial/Official Court Reporters.
+You will be provided a workbook of the PowerPoint presentation and be able to get your hands on a steno machine to take a real theory lesson.
+Strengths and weaknesses for someone going into court reporting will also be discussed, covering the subjects of spelling, grammar, punctuation, and typing.
+The instructors will be able to answer your questions to help you decide whether this would be a good career choice for you.
 We want to be clear: This class is just the beginning.
 You will be far from being ready to be a court reporter.
 You will need to enroll in a court reporting school or program to receive your official training.
 The FIRST STEPS classes are designed only to introduce you to this profession to see if it would be a good fit for you before you commit to tuition fees.

 What do I do after the FIRST STEPS introductory class?